Kimserey/Arche/post.md

 ### Modules

 The last part of our architecture is the modules.
-We will have a look at `Weather module`, you can have a look at [the full code here](https://github.com/Kimserey/Arche/blob/master/Arche.Site/Modules.Weather.fs).
-We'll define a type that will represent the `Forecast`.
+We will look at `Weather module`, you can have a look at [the full code here](https://github.com/Kimserey/Arche/blob/master/Arche.Site/Modules.Weather.fs).
+For that we need to define a `Forecast` record type:

 ```
 type private Forecast = {